ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/debugging.md

 ![Project options window](../../assets/use-heaptrc-unit-check-mem-leaks.png)

-**2. Save leaks report to a file**

-Simply use [`SetHeapTraceOutput`](https://www.freepascal.org/docs-html/rtl/heaptrc/setheaptraceoutput.html) to redirect heap trace report to a file.
+Now, save leaks report to a file use [`SetHeapTraceOutput`](https://www.freepascal.org/docs-html/rtl/heaptrc/setheaptraceoutput.html) to redirect heap trace report to a file.

 Here is an example.